November Steps: Composition

 During the composition of November Steps, Takemitsu secluded himself to a mountain villa, taking with him the scores to Debussy's Prelude to the Afternoon of a Faun (1894) and Jeux (1912).
 At first intending to unite the Japanese and the western musical instruments in the composition, he came to the decision early on that the differences between the two musical traditions were too vast to overcome.
 On the brink of abandoning the project, he instead decided to make the difference between the two traditions a theme of the work.
 Takemitsu later wrote, "It might well be that as a composition it would fail, but I completed the work in order to show as great a difference between the two traditions without blending them."

 Following this line of thought, Takemitsu stated that he did not attempt to integrate the Japanese and western sounds but to display them in juxtaposition to one another, thereby emphasizing their differences.
 Nevertheless, the work does present correspondences between the two sounds.
 The plucking of the biwa with the plectrum is echoed in the orchestra by percussive effects on the strings.
 The shakuhachis breath effects are echoed by clusters and glissandi in the strings.
 In this way, Takemitsu creates a harmony between the two instrumental bodies while maintaining their unique sound characteristics.

 Takemitsu reported that the natural sounds, such as birds and wind, at first disturbed his concentration.
 When he began listening to them more carefully, he came to view these sounds as not different from his own music.
 Later, when listening to November Steps while working in Africa, the cultural anthropologist Junzo Kawada commented that the sounds of nature did not interfere with the enjoyment of Takemitsu's composition.

 Reception

 The performers of the New York Philharmonic were openly skeptical of playing with the two Japanese instruments, however, after hearing the first extended passage for the biwa and shakuhachi, concerns began to wane.
 Shouts of "Bravo!" came from the orchestra after the end of the first rehearsal.
 The first performance received compliments from Leonard Bernstein, Krzysztof Penderecki, Aaron Copland and other prominent musicians.
-Takemitsu expressed the view the positive reception of the work was proof that if a sound has value it will appeal to all people, not just to particular nationalities.
+Takemitsu expressed the view that the positive reception of the work was proof that if a sound has value it will appeal to all people, not just to particular nationalities.